vk-cs/docs-public/docs/en/intro/billing/concepts/report/report.md

   - Additional documents, if required by contract:

-    - invoice,
+    - Invoice
-    - certificate of completed works.
+    - Certificate of completed works

     <info>